Door to Door (album)

 Door to Door is the sixth studio album by American new wave band the Cars, released on August 25, 1987, by Elektra Records.
 The album was produced by frontman Ric Ocasek, with additional production by keyboardist Greg Hawkes.
-Three singles were released from the album, though only "You Are the Girl" reached the top 40 of the Billboard Hot 100, peaking at number 17.
-Door to Door became the Cars' lowest-charting studio album, peaking at number 26 on the Billboard 200, and within a year of its release the band would break up.
-Door to Door is also the band's last album with Orr, who died in 2000 of pancreatic cancer, and was also the band's final studio album until the band reformed in 2010 and released Move Like This the following year.
+Three singles were released from the album, though only "You Are the Girl" reached the top 40 of the U.S. Billboard Hot 100, peaking at No. 17.
+Door to Door became the Cars' lowest-charting studio album, peaking at No. 26 on the Billboard 200, and within a year of its release the band would break-up.
+Door to Door is also the band's last album with Benjamin Orr, who died in 2000 of pancreatic cancer, and was also the band's final studio album until the band reformed in 2010 and released Move Like This the following year.